isaacbernat/presentations/optimise/final.md

 ## v1337 The end is just another beginning

 - `v14.py` vs `1337.cpp`
-    -  0.6 sec vs  0.02 sec (`hello_world.py` is already 0.02 sec!)
+    -  0.6 sec vs  0.02 sec (`hello_world.py` is already 0.02 sec!).
-    -  0.6 Kib vs  15 Kib
+    -  0.6 Kib vs  15 Kib.
-    - 30 lines vs  140 lines
+    - 30 lines vs  140 lines.
     - Readability, maintainability, portability... not easily measured.

 ### Noteworthy C++ optimisations used:
-- vectorisation (via SIMD (Single-instruction multiple-data))
+- Vectorisation (via SIMD (Single-instruction multiple-data)).
-- memoisation of `GCD` (already 43x on v12)
+- Memoisation of `GCD` (already 43x on v12).
-- smaller memory footprint (e.g. `chars` for `gcd(m, n) == 1`)
+- Smaller memory footprint (e.g. `chars` for `gcd(m, n) == 1`).
     - bithacks and masks has even smaller footprint!
 - `struct union` to reuse all memory allocated for `GCD == 1` for results, even when they have different data types.
     - 4 `char` -> 1 `int`, so it fits!
-- read input entries while calculating the results in parallel (using threads).
+- Read input entries while calculating the results in parallel (using threads).
-- do so in bulk (128 entries at a time)
+- Do so in bulk (128 entries at a time).
-- reading/writing on a shared memory buffer simultaneously for a smaller memory footprint.
+- Reading/writing on a shared memory buffer simultaneously for a smaller memory footprint.

 ???
 Just for fun I created a "13 plus" version (named 1337), which is the code for 13.cpp with more optimisations, to see how far it went.
 Well, it goes **from 0.05 seconds to 0.02** .
 But is really "no code faster than no code"? hello_world.py is already 0.02s!
 Many of the optimisations I wrote are not applicable in Python... and really the obtained final speedup is not that big, so at this point one can think... is it really worth it?
 To name a few, these are the optimisations (see list above).